AarshShah9/AarshShah9/README.md

 ### Hi there 👋

 I am a final year Software Engineering Major at the University of Calgary.
-Previously interned @MedMe Health.
-I am super interested in technology, cars, and space, and am in the process of learning & mastering numerous different programming languages and frameworks.
+Previously interned @MedMe (YC W21), Arcurve & Olsen and am super interested in startups!

+On the personal side I like all things cars, and space!

 <!-- I am seeking internships for summer 2023! -->